Strictly Come Dancing 2020 start time: Your guide as the show returns

 Although his space was filled by Kelvin Fletcher, many suspected he’d be given another shot on the show.

-The Made In Chelsea star has now been confirmed for the 18th series, and he’s hoping to make this one a success!
+The Made In Chelsea star is now hoping to make this one a success!

 Speaking of his Strictly signing, he said: “Here we go again, hopefully this time I can last long enough so my mum can see me dance.”